DumboCL/launch-school/courses/rb129-assessment-oop/README.md

         - is the ability for different types of data to respond to a common interface.
 For instance, if we have a method that expects argument objects that have an move method, we can pass it any type of argument, provided it has a compatible move method.
 The object might represent a human, a cat, a jellyfish, or, conceivably, even a car or train.
 That is, it lets objects of different types respond to the same method invocation.
         - Another way to apply polymorphic structure to Ruby programs is to use a Module.
 7. Modules
+  - A module allows us to group reusable code into one place.
+  - Modules are similar to classes in that they contain shared behavior.
+  - You cannot create an object with a module.
+  - A module must be mixed in with a class using the `include` method invocation.
+It is called a mixin.
+  - Modules are also used as a namespace.
 8. Method lookup path
     - Ruby has a distinct lookup path that it follows each time a method is called.
 We can use the ancestors method on any class to find out the method lookup chain.
 9. self